-The Guinean passport currently ranks on the 85th place according to the Guide passport index.
-It provides visa-free access to 55 countries.
-The Passport Ranking has dropped from 60th in 2006 to the current ranking.
+The Guinean passport currently ranks on the 86th place according to the Guide passport index.
+It provides visa-free access to 28 countries.
 Guinean passport holders have visa-free access and visas on arrival to countries such as Malaysia, Philippines, Singapore, Ghana and Dominica.
 Guinean citizens do however require a visa to enter 171 destinations in the world such as China, Japan, Russia, the United States and the entire European Union.
 This high visa requirement results in a low mobility score.

 The Republic of Guinea is a former French colony.
 Located in Western Africa, it consists of 8 regions.
 It borders with Guinea-Bissau, Senegal, Mali, Côte D’Ivoire, Liberia and Sierra Leone.
 The most important regions are Kankan, Conakry and Nzerekore.
 The nation is the 31st largest country in Africa with a surface area of 245,857 square kilometers, making it one of the smaller sized countries of the continent.
 Its climate is generally hot and humid with a monsoon rainy season from June to November.
 The terrain is characterized by low coastal plains and a hilly to mountainous interior.

 The overall population is over 12.4 million people.
 The capital of the country is Conakry, which is also the most populous city.
 Other important cities of the country are Nezerekore, Kankan and Maneah.
 The largest airport is Conakry International Airport (CKY).
 It connects the country to destinations across Africa, Europe and the Middle East.